Mathématique: Chapter 52

 “Okay.
 Haul ass down here, sergeant, but eat something first.
 Could be a long day.”

-“Meet us on level eighteen,” Young said.
+“Meet us on Level 18,” Young said.
 “The converted storage closet across from the Linguistics Library.”

-Young had been studiously avoiding his new “office” on level eighteen, where about half the civilian consultants had their space.
-Young had never been much of a desk jockey in the past, so, like Mitchell, he’d had a desk in a broom closet on level twenty-five that he used only for the bureaucratic side of his job.
-He’d been primarily in the field, first on a gate team, then prepping for undercover placement with the LA, then—well, the past few months had been a disaster.
+Young had spent days avoiding his new “office” on Level 18, where about half the civilian consultants had space.
+Young had never been much of a desk jockey in the past, so, like Mitchell, he’d used a communal workspace in a broom closet on Level 25 when he’d needed to file a report.

-It was Jackson, of course, who had cleaned out the linguistics storage space and gotten someone to set up some desks and shove the bookshelves against the wall.
-When Young unlocked the door and flipped on the lights, he found himself faced with a large, open room, containing two desks, a central table, and a dry-erase board.
+It was Jackson, of course, who’d cleaned out the linguistics storage space and gotten someone to set up two desks and shove the bookshelves against the wall.
+When Young opened the door and flipped on the lights, he found a large, open room containing two desks, a central table, and a dry-erase board.

 The place was lined with bookshelves.
-There was a section that seemed to be devoted to ancient Mesopotamia, a section for English translations of myths from various cultures, and, perplexingly, a bookshelf in which every book was shelved backwards—pages toward the room, spine concealed from view.
+There was a section devoted to ancient Mesopotamia, a section for English translations of myths from various cultures, and, perplexingly, a bookshelf in which every book was shelved backwards—pages toward the room, spine concealed from view.

-Young frowned and pulled out one of the books.
-It was titled: Principles in Effective Cross Civilization Conversations (Volume 3): Conversations with Apparently Omnipotent Entities in Theory and Practice by Dr. Daniel Jackson.
+Young frowned and pulled out one of the reversed books.
+It was titled: Principles in Effective Cross Civilization Conversations (Volume 3): Conversations with Omnipotent Entities in Theory and Practice by Dr. Daniel Jackson.

 Young snorted.
-“Poor Jackson,” he murmured, and replaced the book.
+“Poor Jackson.”
+He replaced the book.

-He dragged the most comfortable chair in the room to the least expansive desk, and sat down.
+He dragged the most comfortable chair to the smallest desk and sat.
 Sitting wasn’t any easier on his back, but it was, at least, a different kind of pain.
-He shifted, uncomfortable.

-He thought about texting Mitchell, but decided against it.
+He thought about texting Mitchell but decided against it.
 It sounded like SG-1 was right in the thick of things.
 Best to leave them to it.
-God but he hoped they found Vala.
+God, he hoped they found Vala.
 What was it Jackson had said?
-She’d been brought in for taking down two guys trying to hold up a diner?
+She’d been brought in taking down two guys holding up a diner?
 Young couldn’t see her blowing her cover for anything.
-But then, if Jackson was right, and she didn’t remember who she was—well, then maybe her instincts might give her away.
+But then, if Jackson’s theory panned out, and she didn’t remember who she was, maybe her instincts had given her away.

-He didn’t think they were going to get so lucky with Rush.
-Despite Jackson’s almost delusional levels of optimism, Young couldn’t bring himself to actually believe that the man was walking around on terra firma without his memory.
-Odds were good that he was dead, or with David—wherever the hell David was—and the LA chatter that Ginn was chasing was just that.
+He didn’t think they’d get so lucky with Rush.
+Despite Jackson’s delusional optimism, Young couldn’t bring himself to believe his neighbor was walking around on terra firma without his memory.
+Odds were good that he was dead, or with David—wherever the hell David was—and the LA chatter Ginn was chasing was just that.

 Chatter.

-He picked up the phone, dialed Wray, and gave her a time-table on retrieving Ginn.
-She thanked him and told him she’d already started an abbreviated draft of an Integration Protocol that she hoped to push through the military liaison to the HR department and straight to General Landry by the end of the day.
+He picked up the landline on his desk.
+To his surprise, it worked.
+He asked the internal operator to connect him to Wray.
+He gave her a time-table on retrieving Ginn.
+She thanked him and told him she’d already started an abbreviated draft of an Integration Protocol she hoped to push through the military liaison to the HR department and straight to General Landry by the end of the day.

-After ending the call, he tried to figure when exactly it was gonna to be that the shit hit the fan, and which shit was going to hit first.
-Because there were two options—shit from personnel about a possible minor being quartered in an open floorplan with the galaxy’s most depraved Goa’uld versus shit about a Lucian Alliance operative on a reintegration plan on the heels of the SGC’s most damaging information leak.
+After ending the call, he tried to figure out when the shit would hit the fan, and which shit would hit first.
+There were two options: shit from personnel about a minor being quartered in an open floorplan with the galaxy’s most depraved Goa’uld versus shit about an Alliance operative on a reintegration plan days after the SGC’s most damaging information leak had been resolved.

-He had the feeling that the latter shit was going to hit first, but the former shit was going to last longer, and cause more of a mess for whomever it was who’d stuck the poor kid in there.
+He had the feeling the latter shit was gonna hit first, but the former shit was gonna last longer, and cause more of a mess for whomever’d stuck the poor kid in there.

-“At ease, Lieutenant,” Young said, returning the salute.
+“At ease, LT.”
+Young returned the salute.
 “Where’d the duty officer pull you from?”

-“We guard MALPs now?”
-Young asked, with a sympathetic grimace.
+“We’re guarding MALPs now?”
+Young asked.
 “Sounds boring.”

 “No sir,” James said.